Staff Experiments Integration Full Stack DeveloperApply for this job

-You are interested in becoming the team’s competent person on one or more of the areas needed to enable all of our experiments to reach the people who need them.
 This position is the first software development role in a new, small team.
-We plan to grow during 2017, and you will have the opportunity to learn and develop deep skills in many fields, including devops, software quality, security, statistics, API design and bot development.
+We plan to grow during 2017, and you will have the opportunity to expand your skills and work as a publicly recognized expert in your field of specialization, which may include areas such as devops, software quality, security, statistics, or API design.

 As an experiments integration developer at Mozilla, you will…

-- Participate in the open source development process of experiment code, and work with principal investigators on maintainability and integration issues.
+- Participate in the open source development process of experiment code, and work with principal investigators on maintainability, integration, and other issues.

 - Build and containerize web applications to make experiment results more accessible to open-source maintainers and other users.

 - Develop and integrate tools to collect, analyze and share data in a useful way that respects user intent.

 - Design, document, and develop example code for common APIs to facilitate data sharing and collaboration among experiment developers, open source maintainers, data scientists, and others.